 Sorry today’s recipe is a little late, but I had a hard time choosing what to make.
-I’ve been feeling guilty about spending money on ingredients and wanted to limit myself to what was on hand.
-In this case, it involved regular Coke and a couple handfuls or marshmallows.
+I’ve been feeling guilty about spending money on ingredients and wanted to limit myself to what was on hand, which in this cake meant regular Coke and a couple handfuls or marshmallows.

-This is a familiar cake – especially to those from the southern United States who often remember it more for the shiny, flakey, screamingly sweet frosting than the cake itself.
+This is a familiar cake – especially to those from the southern United States who often remember it more for the shiny, flaky, screamingly sweet frosting than the cake itself.
 The flavor is interesting – more Coke-like and less chocolate-driven than some cakes, but the moistness factor is what really stands out.
-If you know someone who likes almost any cake as long as it’s really moist (my friend Sarah, for instance!), this is sure bet.
+If you know someone who likes almost any cake as long as it’s really moist, this is sure bet.
 Plus, it keeps well.
-Or at least that’s what all the notes say.

 Here’s a link to the 13×9 inch version which Coke says was developed by The Junior League of Atlanta.

 Mini Coca Cola Cake

 1 cup sugar (or use 3/4 and 2 tablespoons for slightly less sweet cake)

 1/4 teaspoon salt plus an extra pinch (omit if using salted butter)

 1 1/2 tablespoons unsweetened natural cocoa powder

 1 large egg